bibek-shahi/GitHub-User-Activity/README.md

 GitHub User Activity CLI

 This is a simple command-line application built with Python.
 It allows the user to enter a GitHub username and fetch that user's recent public activity using the GitHub API.
+From https://roadmap.sh/projects/github-user-activity

 Features
 Accepts a GitHub username from the command line